About Us | Oakalls Physiotherapy | Bromsgrove

 & Clinic owner.

 Caroline studied Physiotherapy at The University of Birmingham.
 On completion of her BSc (Hons) degree she has worked in both private and NHS out-patient clinic's in Worcerster and Birmingham.
 Caroline was then employed by Warwickshire NHS Foundation Trust as part of a intergated community admissions prevention and rehabilitation team.
-Caroline continued to work alongside her NHS work on a private basis, specialising in musculo-skeletal injuries at the Bounceback Physiotherapy Clinic in Bromsgrove.
+Caroline continued to work alongside her NHS work on a private basis, specialising in musculo-skeletal injuries at the Oakalls Physiotherapy Clinic in Bromsgrove.
 However, her private practice has grown and has now given up her NHS roles to concentrate on her private practice.

 Caroline was also chosen to take part in NIKE'S running campaign, which involved giving advice at local running clubs as well as a VIP trip to Oregon where she took part in the Oregon Mount Hood to Coast relay.
 She also spent time at NIKE'S HQ in Oregon where she visited their research labs learning the latest on their new running shoe technology.